A measure of authorship by publications: Other Issues

-In this paper we treat authorship as a cardinal variable.
-That is, we believe that differences in index numbers across authors, have intuitive meaning.
+In this paper we treat authorship as a cardinal quantity that is `{\it interpersonally comparable}' both in levels and gains.
+That is, we believe that differences in index numbers across authors have intuitive meaning.
 This allows us to conceptualize proration of academic credit for joint papers.
 In contrast, one may argue that academic authorship is too abstract a notion to allow for any sort of proration.
-However, as noted in Liebowitz\cite{lie}, without sufficient proration to identify individual contribution in joint papers, there could be excessive coauthorship.\footnote{Liebowitz~\cite{lie} demonstrates by a statistical exercise; how increase in coauthorship over the years can be better explained by incomplete proration than by increased specialization.} Therefore, we believe that it is better for any discipline to treat authorship as a cardinal variable that can be prorated.
+However, as noted in \cite{liebowitz2014willful}, without sufficient proration to identify individual contribution in joint papers, there could be excessive co-authorship.\footnote{\cite{liebowitz2014willful} demonstrates by a statistical exercise; how increase in co-authorship over the years can be better explained by incomplete proration than by increased specialization.} Therefore, {in the interest of preserving the sanctity of knowledge generation,} we believe that it is better for any discipline to treat authorship as a cardinal variable that can be prorated. {As mentioned earlier, this sentiment is reflected in \cite{berk1989irresponsible} and \cite{price1981multiple} too.}

-Further, our analysis ranks authors only on basis of the citation number (or some other relevant measure of contribution) of their publications, accommodatingly suitably for the fact whenever they are multiple author projects.
-However, for many such joint author papers, the order in which names of coauthors appear in print; often is {\it publicly} believed to be the agreed order of contribution to the paper.
-This is true, particularly, for papers in basic sciences like Physics.
+Further, our analysis compares authors only on basis of the {metric of success (citation number or} some other relevant measure of contribution) of their publications, accommodatingly suitably {for the cases where there are multiple author projects}.
+However, for many such joint author papers, the order in which names of coauthors appear in print often is {\it publicly} believed to be the agreed order of contribution to the paper.
 It may be argued that this additional information should affect the method of proration of authorship in joint author papers, and thus, affect any index that ranks authors.